narmeshnigam/karyalaywebsite/install/README.md

 ## Overview

-The Karyalay Portal System Installation Wizard is a web-based setup interface that guides you through the initial configuration of your system.
+The SellerPortal System Installation Wizard is a web-based setup interface that guides you through the initial configuration of your system.
 It automates the process of:

 - Database connection setup
 - Database schema migration